Southern Yakutia (Sakha)

 “Uh-huh!”

-day.
-Poachers make a mockery of the law and act with impunity even in the great
+every day.
+Poachers make a mockery of the law and act with impunity even in the

 heritage site.
-In fact, they even have their rifles slung around their shoulders
+Believe it or not, they even have their rifles slung around

-in broad daylight as they massacre the protected animals with the open
+their shoulders in broad daylight as they massacre the protected animals with

 “You are right, it is pathetic.
 It